-Based on the presentation made in audited financial statements for FY 2018-19, FY 2019-20 & FY 2020-21, it has been noted that the School has incurred INR 94,97,376 in FY 2019-20 & INR 6,89,080 in FY 2020-21 for DPL and honorarium paid to activity teachers and smart class.
-Thus, the school has utilized the development fund for revenue expenditures which was not in accordance with the provision of Clause 14 of the Order dated 11.02.2009.
-Further, the development fund balance was INR 6,32,67,584 as per the audited financial statements for FY 2020-21, while the yearly collection towards development fees comes to INR 1.5 Crores (approx.), which means the school had accumulated development funds more than its requirement for purchase, upgrade and replacement of furniture fixture and equipment over the years.
-However, during FY 2021-22, the school has utilized development of INR 4.12 Crores for investment in planned assets towards leave encashment and payment of leave encashment and INR 1.94 Crores for payment of salary leaving the closing balance of INR 2,06,66,763 as on 31.03.2022.
-Accordingly, the accumulated development funds used by the school for investment in planned assets and payment for salary to staff has been considered while deriving the fund position of the school.
+As per order no.F.DE.15(911)/PSB/2022/6586-6590 dated 23.08.2022 issued for the academic session 2022-23, in the audited financial statements for FY 2018-19, FY 2019-20 and FY 2020-21, it was noted that the School incurred INR 94,97,376 in FY 2019-20 and INR 6,89,080 in FY 2020-21 for DPL and honorarium paid to activity teachers and smart class.
+The school utilized the development fund for revenue expenditures in contravention of provisions of clause 14 of the order dated 11.02.2009.
+Further, the development fund balance was INR 6,32,67,584 as per the audited financial statements for FY 2020-21, while the yearly collection towards development fees comes to INR 1.5 Crores (approx.).
+Further, during FY 2021-22, the school utilized development of INR 4.12 Crores for investment in planned assets towards leave encashment and payment of leave encashment and INR 1.94 Crores for payment of salary leaving the closing balance of INR 2,06,66,763 as on 31.03.2022.
+Accordingly, the accumulated development funds used by the school for investment in planned assets and payments for salary to staff has been considered while deriving the fund position of the school.
+In FY 2022-23, the school has transferred INR 92,31,292 to the general fund from the development fund.
+Thus, the development fund balance amountingINR 1,86,05,951 and amount transferred to general fund INR 92,31,292 has been totaled and considered while deriving the fund position of the school.
+School is directed to ensure to utilize the development fee only for the defined purposes.

-Clause 10 of Form-II of the Right to Children to Free and Compulsory Education Act, 2009 requires the School to maintain liquidity in the form of investment for three month's salary and this investment should be in the joint name of Deputy director of Education and the Manager of the School.
+4. Clause 10 of Form-II of the Right to Children to Free and Compulsory Education Act, 2009 requires the School to maintain liquidity in the form of investment for three month's salary and this investment should be in the joint name of Deputy director of Education and the Manager of the School.
 Generally, it is done in the form of FDR in any scheduled bank.

-While evaluating the fee increase proposal for FY 2019-20, the school was directed to create 03 months' salary reserve and investment the amount for that in accordance with the provision mentioned above.
+While evaluating the fee increase proposal for FY 2022-23, the school was directed to create 03 months' salary reserve and investment the amount for that in accordance with the provision mentioned above.
+Similar direction was also given at the time of evaluation of fee proposal for FY 2019-20.

-From review of the unaudited financial statements of FY 2021-22, it has been noted that the school has created provision of INR 6,22,66,667 towards three month's salary reserve and has invested an equivalent amount in accordance with the above-mentioned provisions.
-Therefore, amount of INR 6,22,66,667 invested by the school has been considered while deriving the fund position of the school.
+From review of the financial statements of FY 2022-23, it has been noted that the school has addition in provision of INR 39,69,286towards three month's salary reserve and has invested an equivalent amount INR 6,62,35,953in accordance with the above-mentioned provisions.
+Also, school has maintained additional School fund (reserve) amounting INR 1,92,68,120 in form of fixed deposits.
+During hearing the school has submitted it is being maintained in compliance of Rule 177 of DSER, 1973 and not available freely.
+Therefore, amount of INR 8,55,04,073 (INR 6,62,35,953 plus INR 1,92,68,120) invested by the school has been considered while deriving the fund position of the school.

-Other Suggestions for Improvement:
+B. Other Suggestions for Improvement